 While this example looks similar to

-configure-scope actually changes the current active scope, all successive calls to
+configure-scope change the current active scope; all successive calls

-with-scope creates a clone of the current scope
+with-scope creates a clone of the current scope, and the changes

 more easily isolate pieces of context information to specific locations in your code or